The age of the robots is here. According to the latest chatbot statistics, companies are increasingly replacing their customer service with chatbots.

 In a survey of 800 sales and marketing professionals covering Europe, the Middle East, and Africa (EMEA), the overwhelming majority stated they will use chatbots by 2020.

 In fact, 36% of them were already using chatbots to boost their businesses.
-While this adoption rate is arguably low, chatbots have been included in the majority of these enterprises’ four-year tech adoption plans, which anticipates a promising future for the industry.
+While this adoption rate is arguably low, chatbots have been included in the majority of these enterprises’ four-year tech adoption plans, which suggests a promising future for the industry.

 3. By 2024, the chatbot industry is expected to hit $9.4 billion.